itsjustgalileo/cowip/README.md

 ## PRESENTATION

 A 6502 cpu emulator.

-illegal opcodes functions are still not implemented for the cpu.
+This has all addressing mode, legal & illegal opcodes implemented.

-this serves as a base for building 6502-based computers and consoles (C64, Apple II, NES...)
+So far, this has only 2x32KB memory arrays to represent RAM and ROM. this serves as a boilerplate for building 6502-based computers and consoles (C64, Apple II, NES...) or even you own custom machine.

-**THIS IS VERY BUGGY**
+**THIS MIGHT BE BUGGY** So far, all issue I have encountered were from programs I was making not the CPU itself.

 ---

 ## PREREQUISITES

 * C11 compiler
+* Make (not a lot of source files so you can compile directly on the CLI, but make is just easier)

 ---